Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Come on, pack it in."
 Ian stepped neatly aside as the vgork reared up on his hindlegs for a headbutt, then ducked under a desperate fist-swipe with a rolling motion inherited from the boxing ring.

 He was enjoying himself, he couldn’t lie.
-The alien’s movements undeniably powerful, yeah, but they were also so slow and telegraphed it was *ludicrous,* and the fact was he could stop this fight any time he liked with a well-placed punch…
+The alien’s movements undeniably powerful, yeah, but they were also so slow and telegraphed it was *ludicrous,* and the fact was he could stop this fight any time he liked with a well-placed punch...

 The only thing stopping him there was that a well-placed punch on *most* Dominion species counted as lethal force.
 He wasn’t here to kill or maim, he was here to make a ruckus, and he wasn’t completely sure what a Vgork could handle, so that meant playing the matador.
 He even threw in an *"¡olé!"* for his own benefit when he deftly rolled aside from another charge.
 His self-satisfied chuckle just drove the vgork to new angry heights.